therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 recommends performing a runtime calibration only annually, semiannually, or whenever the load on the UPS is increased.

-In order to perform a runtime calibration it is necessary to wait for the UPS to recharge its batteries to 100% capacity.
+In order to perform a "soft" runtime calibration it is necessary to wait for the UPS to recharge its batteries to 100% capacity.
 Once this has been done, you can then initiate a runtime calibration through apctest.

 APC Documentation Notes: